OpenSourceBrain/JoglekarEtAl18/Brian/README.md

     arg3: save data (input: 'yes' or 'no')

     arg4: save figure (input: 'yes' or 'no')

+    arg5: use saved data to generate figure (input: 'yes' or 'no')

 Files and figures will be saved in folder files and figures, respectively.